jwodder/inplace/README.rst

 | `PyPI <https://pypi.python.org/pypi/in_place>`_
 | `Issues <https://github.com/jwodder/inplace/issues>`_

-The ``in_place`` module provides Python classes for reading & writing a file "in-place": data that you write ends up at the same filepath that you read from, and ``in_place`` takes care of all the necessary mucking about with temporary files for you.
+The ``in_place`` module provides an ``InPlace`` class for reading & writing a file "in-place": data that you write ends up at the same filepath that you read from, and ``in_place`` takes care of all the necessary mucking about with temporary files for you.